genestack/user-tutorials/source/tutorials/Microbiome_analysis/quality-control-of-raw-reads.rst

 Quality control of raw reads
 ****************************

 Garbage in - garbage out.
-Your analysis is only as good as your data.
+It means that your analysis is only as good as your data.
 Therefore, the first and very important step in any kind of analysis is quality control (QC).
 It allows to look at some relevant properties of the raw reads, such as quality scores, GC content, base distribution, etc, and check